fotor-2025042422352

 "I haven't thought about it, but I don't think it would have changed much".

 Meanwhile, the Finn reiterates that the Maranello team did not make any mistakes at Fuji, and that every decision is made in agreement with the team.
-There might be some room for future projection, but if the drivers don't even know what they'll be doing tomorrow, let alone in 2008.
+There might be some room for future projection, but the drivers do not even know what they will be doing tomorrow, let alone in 2008.

-"It doesn't seem like the time.
+"It doesn't seem like it’s the right moment.
 Let's finish these two races, and then we'll see.
-I've had more difficult and frustrating moments this year than I expected.
+I've had more difficult and frustrating moments this year than Iexpected.
 But it's just part of the sport where there's competition and you can have both positive and negative moments.
 And I believe in miracles".

-While Alonso doesn't think about the future, Kimi Raikkonen has no regrets about his recent experience at McLaren.
+While Alonso does not think about the future, Kimi Räikkönen has no regrets about his recent experience at McLaren.

 "No, not at all".